Skip to main content

 Severance tax on sand, gravel, etc., Revenue Department to provide county commissions with information regarding levy, collection, and distribution, audits authorized, civil penalties, counties authorized to collect, Secs.
 40-13-53, 40-13-55, 40-13-56, 40-13-57, 40-13-58, 40-13-61 am'd

-This bill would require the Department of Revenue to provide the county commission of a county with certain tax records and information related to severance tax collections and payments from operators in the county and would require the information to be treated as confidential by the county commission.
+• Require the Department of Revenue to provide county commissions with severance tax records and related information; information to be treated as confidential by the county.

 Subjects